 Talking to local estate agents can help paint a picture of the local market and what extended homes similar to your own are selling for.

-How Big an Extension Can I Build Without Planning Permission?
+How Big Can I Build an Extension Without Planning Permission?

 You might find that you'll be able to build an extension under Permitted Development (PD), which means you won't have to go down the formal planning route.